This is the multi-page printable view of this section. Click here to print.

 PrivateLink Service IDPrivateLink Service ID information

-Request Endpoint ManagementList of PrivateLink Endpoints that requested connection to PrivateLink Service
+Request Endpoint ManagementList of PrivateLink Endpoints that requested a PrivateLink Service connection

 • Endpoint ID and approval status

-• Approval Management Click the button to change status
+• Approval Management button can be clicked to change the status

-• Requesting: Endpoint that is requesting connection.
-Click Approve or Reject button to select approval
+• Requesting: Endpoint that is requesting a connection.
+Click the Approve or Reject button to select approval

-• Active: Endpoint with completed connection.
-Click Block button to disconnect
+• Active: Endpoint with a completed connection.
+Click the Block button to disconnect

 • Disconnected: Endpoint whose connection has been terminated.
-Click Reconnect button to connect
+Click the Reconnect button to re-establish the connection

 • Reject: Endpoint whose connection request was denied

-Create an entry point to access the user’s VPC PrivateLink Service.
+Create an entry point to access the PrivateLink Service of the user VPC.

 Caution